lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **WatchfulDrake** _(15-Sep-18 02:58 PM)_

-> t!8ball Does Hector look through the cabinets for something other then llama to eat?
+t!8ball Does Hector look through the cabinets for something other then llama to eat?

 **Tatsumaki** _(15-Sep-18 02:58 PM)_

-> 🎱 | Cannot predict now,
+> 🎱 | Cannot predict now, MultiTheDuck.
-> MultiTheDuck
-> .

 **WatchfulDrake** _(15-Sep-18 02:58 PM)_